Digital-Defiance/chili-and-cilantro/docs/Developers.md

 This game is best developed using the included Visual Studio Code DevContainer.
 This will ensure that all dependencies are installed and configured correctly.

 Open the project in Visual Studio Code, and you should be prompted to open the project in a DevContainer- Don't do this right away if you haven't yet configured your .env for the devcontainer.
 Under .devcontainer, copy .env.example to .env and update the values to suit your needs.
 You can run ```npm run new:secret``` to generate a new database secret.
 You'll want to copy the other .env.example file under chili-and-cilantro-api with matching values.
-Once you have modified the environment configuration files, you can open the command palette and search for "Reopen in Container". (control+shift+p)
+Once you have modified the environment configuration files, you can open the command palette and search for "Reopen in Container". (control+shift+p) You'll need access to auth0 in order to get the secrets necessary for the application .env file.

  If you wish to change the database password later, you'll need to delete the mongo volume in Docker Desktop and restart the container.